sversov/DemoProject/README.md

 # DemoProject

-## !Please Note!
-API (https://api.punkapi.com/v2) that is used in this project is no longer available.

 This is a demo project to demonstrate knowledge and experience as iOS engineer.

 Architecture used in the project: MVVM+C (Model View ViewModel + Coordinators)